 |Sonoma Water||591.5 AF||3%||$23,661|

 |Commercial Groundwater Users||1,332.5 AF||6%||$53,300|

 |Appeals Allowance||(636.3) AF||(3)%||($25,453)|

 The GSA Board of Directors must adopt its fiscal year budget 60 days before the end of the preceding fiscal year.
 Since the fiscal year begins

 July 1 and ends June 30, the Board must adopt the next year’s budget by May 1 of each year.
 The GSA maintains strict accountability of all funds and reports all receipts and disbursements on a quarterly basis.
 A certified public accountant audits the GSA annually.

 For fiscal year 2017-2018, approximately 22% of the budget was dedicated to developing the Groundwater Sustainability Plan (GSP), as required by the SGMA.
-In the 2018-19 and 2019-2020 fiscal years, approximately 40% of the budget was dedicated to the GSP as the GSA spends more time developing the plan and less time on formational documents, like bylaws and a charter.
+Between 2018-19 and 2021-2022, an increasingly larger portion of the budget was dedicated to the GSP as the GSA spent more time developing the Plan and less time on formational documents, like bylaws and a charter.

 Beginning in 2022-23, the GSA budget will focus on implementation of the projects, programs and management actions described in the GSP.